Mulla Kamal Khan: Songs

-He also sang many other songs that need to be collected.

-Awards
+Acclaim

-Mulla has been admired by many non-Baluchis, Mohammad-Reza Shajarian one of the most distinguished Persian traditional musician admired him.
-He was awarded one of the most prestigious music prizes of Iran in 2007.
+Mohammad-Reza Shajarian, one of the most distinguished Persian traditional musicians, admired Mulla and spoke publicly in his honor.
+Mulla was awarded one of the most prestigious music prizes of Iran in 2007.
+He was awarded the Pride of Performance by the Khatami government (Iran).

 Death

-Due to Cancer, Mulla Kamalan died on 21 February 2010.
+Mulla died on 21 February 2010 of cancer.
 Many people from around Balochistan took part in the funeral ceremony.
+The first anniversary of his death was observed by the Syed Literary Council and commemorated within the Balochi community of the United Arab Emirates.